uptech/engineering/content/docs/standards/git-commit/index.md

 Short summary of change (the what) - 50 characters or less in length

-One or more paragraphs explaining the INTENSION of the change with valuable context.
+One or more paragraphs explaining the INTENTION of the change with valuable context.
 (Hard wrapped at 72 characters)

 One or more paragraphs explaining the REASON for the change with valuable context.
 (Hard wrapped at 72 characters)

-One or more paragraphs explaining the APPROACH taken to attempt to achieve the INTENSION or a portion of the INTENSION.
+One or more paragraphs explaining the APPROACH taken to attempt to achieve the INTENTION or a portion of the INTENTION.
 (Hard wrapped at 72 characters)

 Associated Ticket Identifers